emgrasmeder/about/cv.md

 - Develop automatic pipeline for training, versioning, and deploying data science models from any number of data scientists at the company

 Interesting Challenges:
-- Developing a tech vision for such a large company that's ready to invest in cutting edge practices
+- Developing a technical vision within a large company that's ready to invest in modernization
 - Bridging the communication gap between research scientists and infrastructure engineers
-- Architecting a solution for versioning data science models, versioning multiple data sources, and making insights of the models accessible
+- Architecting a solution for versioning data science models, versioning multiple data sources, and making insights of the models accessible and data readily available
 ###### Core technologies involved: Python, Javascript + TypeScript, Azure

-### Tech Lead, Retail - Logistics (August 2020 - October 2020)
+### Technical Lead, Retail - Logistics (August 2020 - October 2020)
-The goal of this project was to convert a complicated and outdated system of emails and Excel tables into an automated, tested, validated data pipeline in 3 months, with a team of 4.
+Overview: The goal of this project was to convert a complicated and outdated system of emails and Excel tables into an automated, tested, validated data pipeline in 3 months, with a team of 4.

-- Technical lead of a small team of developers who had little experience with data pipelines.
-- Converted the delivery and warehouse logistics system into a fully automated pipeline which cut processing time from days to minutes.
-- Consulted stakeholders on different tech visions for various levels of financial investment moving forward.
-###### Most Interesting Challenges
+Core Responsibilities:
+- Identify critical workflows to automate, understand business context, and produce sustainable but minimal working product
+- Onboard 3 team members to exploratory data analysis, feature engineering, and data transformations with an eye on testing and performance
+- Consulting stakeholders on future planning, coming up with different roadmaps depending on what funding becomes available Interesting Challenges:
+- Having 3 months from inception to product delivery handover of a production system
+- Applying functional programming paradigms to data processing workflow

-###### Core technologies involved: Python, pandas, pandera
+###### Core technologies involved: Python, pandas

-### Tech Lead, Railway Industry (May 2019 - March 2020)
+### Technical Lead, Railway Industry (May 2019 - March 2020)
-The client hired us to create a product vision and prototype with which they could test the market and see if further investment in a new business model would be worth while.
+Overview: The client hired us to design a product, prototype it, and find a market for the product in an experiment to find new business models for the company.

+Core Responsibilities:
-- Technical lead for a cross-functional team of developers who came together with the goal of creating a cloud solution suitable for analyzing millions of records of data from moving trains all around the world.
+- Develop a cloud solution suitable for analyzing millions of records of data from moving trains all around the world
-- Emphasis on the principles of consensus, collaboration, and personal autonomy.
+- Design railway-certifiable hardware (i.e. the "black box" for a train) which uploads train sensor data under conditions of uncertain internet connectivity.
+(Where losing or leaking a single data point could likely result in legal consequenes)
-- Collaborated with C-Suite in product vision and customer strategy.
-Pushed through the inception and development of an MVP which is currently running in trains for several customers.
+- Collaborated with C-Suite in product and customer strategy.
+The product my team designed is currently running in trains for several customers
-- Led a team of 5, most of whom had never written code professionally, into a team full of effective, confident, and capable developers.
+- Train the team of 5, most of whom had never written code professionally, into a team full of effective, confident, and capable developers.
+Interesting Challenges:
+- Stakeholder management of an hundred year old hardware company, working regularly with sales, hardware development teams, and the CEO and CTO.
+- Designing a product while prototyping, gathering customer feedback, and generally bringing a product to market

 ###### Core technologies involved: Clojure, Javascript, React, AWS, PostgreSQL

 ### Developer, Automotive (April 2017 - April 2019)